Formalizing Learning from Language Feedback with Provable Guarantees: Learning from Language Feedback

-The notion of verifier can be used to formalize \emph{semantic equivalence} among hypotheses.
+This definition can be robustly relaxed to accommodate small approximation errors in observed hypothesis verifier loss, which we discuss in detail in \cref{appendix:relaxations}.
+The notion of hypothesis verifier can be used to formalize \emph{semantic equivalence} among hypotheses.
 In natural language, many token sequences share the same underlying semantic meaning.
 For LLF, such distinctions are not meaningful and should not affect the learning outcome.
-This invariance can be captured by the verifier introduced above.
+This invariance can be captured by the hypothesis verifier introduced above.
 We deem hypotheses as equivalent whenever they induce identical loss functions across all inputs.
-We use this to define the geometry of the hypothesis space. \begin{definition}[Hypothesis Equivalence] We define the distance between two hypotheses $\eta, \eta' \in \HH$ as $d_\HH(\eta,\eta') \coloneqq \sup_{a\in\actions,o\in\observations} |\ell(a,o,\eta) - \ell(a,o,\eta')|.$ If $d_\HH(\eta,\eta') = 0$, we say $\eta$ and $\eta'$ are \emph{equivalent}. \end{definition} This definition provides a criteria to determine the equivalence of hypotheses, as two hypotheses with zero distance are indistinguishable from the agent's perspective.
-In applications involving LLM-generated feedback, the loss function $\ell$ can be designed to reflect semantic similarity, e.g., by assigning similar values to outputs that are paraphrases of one another, based on token-level matching, embedding-based metrics, or LLM-prompted judgments~\citep{wang2023going,chuang2022diffcse,asai2020logic,bubeck2023sparks}.
+We use this to define the geometry of the hypothesis space. \begin{definition}[Hypothesis Equivalence] We define the distance between two hypotheses $\eta, \eta' \in \HH$ as $d_\HH(\eta,\eta') \coloneqq \sup_{a\in\actions,o\in\observations} |\ell(a,o,\eta) - \ell(a,o,\eta')|.$ If $d_\HH(\eta,\eta') = 0$, we say $\eta$ and $\eta'$ are \emph{equivalent}. \end{definition} This definition provides a criterion to determine the equivalence of hypotheses, as two hypotheses with zero distance are indistinguishable from the agent's perspective.
+The loss function $\ell$ can be designed to reflect semantic similarity, e.g., by assigning similar values to outputs that are paraphrases of one another with embedding-based metrics or LLM-prompted judgments~\citep{wang2023going,chuang2022diffcse,asai2020logic,bubeck2023sparks}.

-\begin{remark} Readers familiar with reinforcement learning from human feedback (RLHF) or AI feedback (RLAIF) may wonder if such a loss structure is necessary.
-Indeed, one may alternatively define a scoring function $g:\actions\times\observations\to[0,1]$ that directly evaluates an action-feedback pair and impose some relationships between the scoring function and the underlying reward.
-This construction is a special case to our framework, which we discuss in detail in \cref{sec:compare-to-reward}. \end{remark}
+\begin{remark} One may alternatively define a scoring function $g:\actions\times\observations\to[0,1]$ that directly evaluates an action-feedback pair and impose some relationships between the scoring function and the underlying reward.
+This construction is a special case of our framework; see \cref{sec:compare-to-reward}.